NicolasWinckler/CbmRoot/tutorials/MQTest/README.md

 ![example of topology](Doc/CBM-MQTest-Topology01.jpg?raw=true "Simple topology example")

 For now, the setup of topologies is done via scripts, where the necessary parameters to configure the devices (I/O methods, I/O numbers, ip adress, etc...) are found.
-A Dynamic Deployment System is under development.
+A Dynamic Deployment System ([DDS](https://github.com/FairRootGroup/DDS)) which is under development is aimed to replace the scripts.
 Below is an example of script (corresponding to the topology above) :

 ```bash